Common Layouts

 Each metaslab will get a bit of space trimmed off its head and/or its tail.
 The table below shows the results from the first 20 iterations of the above loop:

 As you can see, we'll end up with some lost space in between many of the metaslabs but it's not very much (at worst, a few gigabytes for multi-PB sized pool).
-You'll also notice that the metaslab size isn't uniform across the pool; that makes it very hard (maybe impossible) to write a simple, closed-form equation for
+You'll also notice that the metaslab size isn't uniform across the pool; that makes it very hard (maybe impossible Not impossible!
+See below.) to write a simple, closed-form equation for

 As a side note, we could theoretically shift the first metaslab's offset to align with the minimum allocation size and then size it down so its overall size was an even multiple of the minimum allocation size and all subsequent metaslabs (each sized down uniformly to be an even multiple of the min alloc size) would naturally line up where they needed to with no gaps in between.
 In order to do this, however, the OpenZFS developers would need to add dRAID specific logic to higher-level functions in the code; they opted to keep it simple.
 The amount of usable space lost to those gaps between the shifted metaslabs really is negligible though, like on the order of 0.00004% of overall pool space.